Home » History

 - 1600 South/Sandhill Road (South of Walmart next to the Springs Park and Melville's horse corralls),

 - 1200 South/400 West (Southeast corner of UVSC Campus), and

 - 800 North/1000 East (entrance to Cascade golf course near Provo Canyon).

 In Ogden, Utah there are two large roundabouts on the 4-lane ring road around Weber State University Campus.

-In Park City, Utah there are five roundabouts at the following intersections:
+In Park City, Utah there are six roundabouts at Kimball Junction and Jeremy Ranch and at the following intersections:

 - Deer Valley Drive/Marsac Ave.(next to the Transit Center),